Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **2.2.2 How does BMS differ competitors?**

-As the core aim of the BMS is to add to educational resources that teaches Yoruba, the BMS does not differ considerably from other applications and websites that teach the Yoruba language.
+As the core aim of BMS is to add to educational resources that teach Yoruba - BMS does not differ considerably from other applications and websites that teach the Yoruba language.

 ### **2.3 Key Psychographic(s)**